- Who is eligible to apply to Team Canada-ISEF?

 In most cases, yes.
-While we realize that on the selection date, you may still have work to do on the project, the Selection Panel can only base its decision on the scientific merit of the results and analysis presented in your report, presentation and interview.
+While we realize that on the selection date, you may still have work to do on the project, the Selection Panel must base its decision on the scientific merit of the results and analysis presented in your report, presentation and interview.
 If your results and/or analysis are significantly incomplete, it is unlikely that your project will be selected.

 If I’m selected to the team…